PA.SpEnterprise.Tiles - ImageTiles

-The Game Commission's headquarters is located at 2001 Elmerton Avenue, just off the Progress Avenue exit of Interstate 81 in Harrisburg, Dauphin County.
-The meeting was live-streamed beginning Monday morning, immediately following the conclusion of public comments.
-A recording can be viewed for 30 days by creating a free account on Livestream.
+The Game Commission's headquarters is located at 2001 Elmerton Ave., just off the Progress Avenue exit off Interstate 81 in Harrisburg, Dauphin County.
+The meeting is scheduled to be live-streamed Friday and again on Saturday, following the conclusion of public comments.
+The live stream can be viewed on the agency's YouTube channel.

 Those wishing to submit comments for the board can email email@example.com.
 All submitted public comments will be sent to the board to be read before the July meeting.

 - Recordings from past meetings can be viewed on the Game Commission's YouTube channel.